 Commercial Cleaning Industry Factoring

 Similar to government contractors, commercial cleaning contractors can benefit from using factoring.
+Staffing companies, especially those in sectors like security and temporary staffing, can also benefit from factoring due to inconsistent client payments.
 If you have a long-term client or provide contractual work for a government building, invoices can still sit unpaid.
 Alternatively, if you’ve been cleaning for a client that goes out of business, factoring your invoice can be a good way to get paid, without having to wait for collections.

 Transportation Industry Factoring